Clek Foonf vs. Fllo

-- In rear-facing positions, the Foonf uses a rear-facing wedge attached to the base of the seat – this is what creates the necessary angle for a rear-facing installation.
-The Fllo has a recline-foot built right into its base for the same purpose.
+- In rear-facing positions, the Fllo uses a rear-facing wedge attached to the base of the seat – this is what creates the necessary angle for a rear-facing installation.
+The Foonf has a recline-foot that attaches to the base for the same purpose.

 - Because the Fllo doesn’t use the rigid LATCH connectors or smooth recline feature, it is about 10lbs lighter!
 It also sits a bit lower on your vehicle seat.

 - Although the weight of the seat doesn’t matter much once it is installed, if you’re constantly swapping seats between cars or travelling then the Fllo may be a better fit for your family.

 Both the Foonf and the Fllo come complete with energy-absorbing foam layers on both the inside and outside of the frame, which takes force away from the child in a crash.
 They also have a steel anti-rebound bar that is used in rear-facing mode to prevent rebound in a frontal crash and rotation in a side impact crash.

 Both seats are also equipped with advanced side impact protection to ensure maximum head protection.